Australian cardinal links corruption to child abuse charges

 Pell stood aside from the job in 2017 to return to Australia, determined to clear himself of decades-old allegations of child sex abuse.

-Alves came to his new job in a period of financial crisis, after Vatican prosecutors raided the secretariat of state and the Holy See’s financial watchdog after receiving reports of a suspicious real estate transaction.
+Alves came to his new job in a period of financial crisis, after Vatican prosecutors raided the Secretariat of State and the Holy See’s financial watchdog after receiving reports of a suspicious real estate transaction.

-Pell said Francis had “absolutely” supported him.
-“My theological views … don’t line up exactly with Pope Francis,” he said.
+Pell said Francis had “absolutely” supported him, even though “My theological views … don’t line up exactly with Pope Francis.”

 “I think he values my honesty and perhaps that I would say things that some other people mightn’t say, and I think he respects me for that,” Pell added.